Information on COVID-19

 Select to view specific sections on this page:

 Air Date: Thursday, May 21, 2020, 8:00pm

-On this INSIGHTS ON PBS HAWAIʻI, we looked at the re-opening of some businesses, under new guidelines.
+This program looks at the re-opening of some businesses, under new guidelines.
 Is the State safely moving toward a new normal?
 Guests included Lt.
 Gov. Josh Green; House Speaker Scott Saiki; a representative from the Hawaiʻi Restaurant Association; and an infectious disease expert.

 Air Date: Thursday, May 14, 2020, 8:00pm

 COVID-19 in Hawaiʻi: Resources INSIGHTS ON PBS HAWAIʻI

 This program looks at the plight of workers and small businesses.
 Many residents and small businesses were already having a tough time making ends meet before the coronavirus outbreak and government shutdowns.
 Now, with only select businesses allowed to reopen and the tourism industry on hold, tens of thousands of residents face an uncertain financial future.
 How do you plan when your resources are so stretched?
 How do you commit to a loan you don’t know you can repay?

 COVID-19 in Hawaiʻi: Hawaiʻi’s Economic Recovery INSIGHTS ON PBS HAWAIʻI